Yan Gomes Preview, Player Props: Cubs vs. Giants

 Yan Gomes At The Plate

-- Gomes has picked up a hit in 62.1% of his 95 games this year, with at least two hits in 21.1% of them.
+- Gomes has picked up a hit in 60 of 96 games this year, with multiple hits 21 times.

-- He has gone deep in 8.4% of his games this year, and 2.6% of his chances at the plate.
+- He has homered in 8.3% of his games this season, and 2.6% of his chances at the plate.

+- In 36 games this season (37.5%), Gomes has picked up an RBI, and in 11 of those games (11.5%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

+- In 32 of 96 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.